KelvinKipchumba67/PulseSquare/README.md

 Frontend sends API requests to the backend.

-Backend verifies and processes data.
+Backend verifies and processes data

 Database stores users, services, and reviews.